HSF/hsf.github.io/_gsocblogs/2022/blog_Geant4_GuneetSingh.md

 - To load the weights from the memory, an object of the Model class will be required
 - To create the object, the model class needs to be defined and instantiated again in the calling component
 - Once object is created successfully, it is capable to load the saved weights from the `EOS`
-- To understand the execution of such case, check my repo [**here**](https://gitlab.cern.ch/gkohli/mlfastsim-kubeflow-pipeline/-/blob/master/Pipeline_Components/Generate/generate.py).
+- To understand the execution of such case, check my repo [**here**](https://gitlab.cern.ch/fastsim/kubeflow/geant4-kubeflow-pipeline/-/blob/master/pipeline_components/generate.py).

 ## Conversion of 'Kubeflow Python Functions' to 'Kubeflow Components'
-The python function formatted according to Kubeflow requirements become **components** by using the `kfp.components` package which contains inbuilt function to convert python functions to components and store them in YAML format.The component creation has been discussed at the end of every section in `Pipeline Components of ML FastSim in Geant4 Training`.
-To generate YAML files of the components, check my repo [**here**](https://gitlab.cern.ch/gkohli/mlfastsim-kubeflow-pipeline/-/blob/master/yaml_generation_from_python.py)
+The python function formatted according to Kubeflow requirements become **components** by using the `kfp.components` package which contains inbuilt function to convert python functions to components and store them in YAML format.
+To generate YAML files of all the components check my repo [**here**](https://gitlab.cern.ch/fastsim/kubeflow/geant4-kubeflow-pipeline/-/blob/master/generate_yaml.py )

 ## Connecting the Components using DSL package
 The snippet below shows how the kubeflow components are brought together and connected into a single pipeline.
 The `components.dsl` package provides functions for components connections and pipeline formulation.